-- Within five (5) business days of receiving the written request for appeal, the Grievance Committee Chairperson shall issue a written notice to the parent and the Director Team indicating whether the Director Team determination is "final" in nature or whether the Board, in its discretion or by right of appeal, shall grant a hearing.
+- 1. Within five (5) business days of receiving the written request for appeal, the Grievance Committee Chairperson shall issue a written notice to the parent and the Director Team indicating whether the Director Team determination is "final" in nature or whether the Board, in its discretion or by right of appeal, shall grant a hearing.
 The notice shall also specify, if a hearing is granted, the time it will occur and guidelines by which it will be conducted. - 2.
 When a hearing is granted, a panel of the Grievance Committee consisting of at least three people shall hear the grievance within ten (10) business days of the date the Chairperson's notice is issued to the family member. - 3.
-The Grievance Committee panel, a third party representative, may affirm, reverse, or modify the decision of the Director Team.
+The Grievance Committee panel may affirm, reverse, or modify the decision of the Director Team or refer the grievance to the full School Board.
+The decision of the Grievance Committee or the full Board is final.

-- 4. Following the hearing, the family member and the Director Team shall be informed in writing of the panel's decision within five (5) business days after the hearing, whenever feasible - 5.
-The decision of the Grievance Committee panel is final OR the decision of the Grievance Committee panel may be appealed to the full Board of Directors.
+4. Following the hearing, the family member and the Director Team shall be informed in writing of the panel's decision within five (5) business days after the hearing, whenever feasible.